mino2357/scrap/case04/README.md

 `therm.dat`.
 The output file (`case04.dat`) lists mole fractions of all species and the temperature history.

-Initial conditions can be customised via `input.inp` which accepts entries such as
+Initial conditions can be customised via `input.start` which accepts entries such as

 ```